 There are three types of rooms available:

-The Anne Louise Davis Room seats 100 to 120 people, depending on the room layout.
+The Anne Louise Davis Room seats up to 100 people, depending on the room layout.
 This room is heavily used for performances, exhibits, film and PowerPoint showings, panel presentations, lectures and workshops.

 Study Rooms are small rooms that may be used by one to four people at a time for quiet study, tutoring, or other similar activities.
 They are available on a drop-in basis.
 Each room must be reserved prior to use.
 In order to sign up, please visit the Children's Library on the lower level of the Library.